mheberger/delineator/README.md

 ## Always review your results!

 **No automated watershed delineation software can replace human judgment.
-Always visually inspect every watershed you create with this package — there is no guarantee the output is correct.**
+Always visually inspect every watershed you create with this package.
+There is no guarantee the output is correct.**

 Errors are common and often easy to miss without inspection.
 The good news is that many mistakes can be fixed by slightly adjusting the outlet coordinates